Crore to Million Converter

-Crore is the numeric equivalent of 10 million in the International System and in the Indian system it is also equal to 100 lakh.
+Crore is the numeric equivalent of 10 million in the International System and in the Indian system it is also equal to 100 lakh, as you can easily see at our crore to lakh converter.
 It is used to refer to large sums of money in the Indian place-value system and in all the countries that follow this system.

 It is written as 1,00,00,000.
 So, if you were wondering how many zeros are there in a crore, and you find yourself in a situation where you don't have the figure written in front of you, the answer is 7.
 That is how much a crore is.